 Florence Welch rose to fame as the lead singer of the band Florence and the Machine, and she has long been renowned for her poetic song lyrics.
 Now, she has published her song lyric, as well as other writings, into her very own book.

 The greatest poets that are responsible for our national love of poetry are as famous today as they ever were.
-Bookshops and libraries are full of poems from the likes of Wordsworth, Dickinson, Edgar Allen Poe and Shakespeare.
+Bookshops and libraries and even online you can find poems from the likes of Wordsworth, Dickinson, Edgar Allen Poe and Shakespeare.

 Like other poetry anthologies, some are arranged by author, while others focus on the theme of each poem or the particular period.